State Tax Filing Resources

 Delaware*

-- Taxpay - You will need to create a Portal Profile, as well as grant Paychex permission to speak to Delaware DOR representatives about your account and remit payments and returns on your behalf.
+• Taxpay - Youneed to create a Portal Profile, as well as grant Paychex permission to speak to Delaware DOR representatives about your account and remit payments and returns on your behalf.
 We request that you set this up as soon as possible at the Delaware Taxpayer Portal.

 District of Columbia*